MikhaD/nfr-bot/README.md

 You can invite it [here]()

-scopes are bot and applications.commands
+scopes are bot and applications.commands, permissions are Administrator.

 ### Dev
 Files and directories starting with _ are ignored by the command parser.
 Commands in the dev directory are ignored by the help command.